Project Gaia: Indoor air pollution

-Because of their constant exposure to cook fires, women and children are particularly at risk.
+Because of their higher exposure to cook fires, women and children are particularly at risk.
 Indoor air pollution causes 56% of deaths and 80% of the global burden of disease for children under the age of five.
 Indoor air pollution also increases the risk of acute lower respiratory infections, chronic obstructive pulmonary disease, and is associated with tuberculosis, perinatal mortality, low birth weight, asthma, otitis media, cancer of the upper airway, and cataracts.
-Respiratory disease in children is the leading cause of death for children, though malaria and diarrheal diseases are better known.
-Indoor air pollution also disproportionately effects refugee, poor urban, and HIV/AIDs populations living in crowded and poorly ventilated conditions, and already carrying the burden of disease.
+Respiratory disease is the leading cause of death for children.
+Indoor air pollution disproportionately affects refugees and urban populations in poverty, due to crowded and poorly ventilated living areas, as well as those with a decrease immune response due to HIV/AIDS.

 Fuel collection

 Personal safety

 Meanwhile, collecting wood involves risk to personal safety.
 Women and older children usually collect wood, often facing gender-based harassment and disputes with landowners who accuse them of trespassing.
 Women in Ethiopia's UNHCR refugee camps say that they fear assault, rape, and violence while searching for wood.